 A city this vibrant deserves a great museum.

-A city this vibrant deserves a great history museum.
 For well over a century, astonishing people in Palo Alto have created innovations that affect the lives of millions of people around the globe.
 The Palo Alto and Stanford University community is uniquely poised at the intersection of intellectual, technological, financial and green-energy trends.
 In many ways, Palo Alto is among the most influential communities in the world—rich with heritage and pride.

 Housed in the historic Roth Building at 300 Homer Avenue, the museum will be a new cultural destination in Palo Alto for anyone interested in learning about this creative community and, with its legacy of innovations, how it is always inspiring the future.
 Participatory exhibits, programs and events will explore how the past has shaped today’s community, and challenge us to imagine its future.